Spring Hill College

-Spring Hill College is a private, Jesuit college in Mobile, Alabama.
-It was founded in 1830 by Michael Portier, Bishop of Mobile.
-Along with being the oldest college or university in the state of Alabama, it was the first Catholic college in the South, is the fifth-oldest Catholic college in the United States, and is the third-oldest member of the Association of Jesuit Colleges and Universities.
+Spring Hill College is a private Jesuit college in Mobile, Alabama.
+It was founded in 1830 by Bishop Michael Portier of Mobile.
+Along with being the oldest private college or university in the state of Alabama, it was the first Catholic college in the South, is the fifth-oldest Catholic college in the United States, and is the third-oldest member of the Association of Jesuit Colleges and Universities.

 History

 Spring Hill College was founded by the first bishop of Mobile, Michael Portier, who was from France.
 After purchasing a site for the college on a hill near Mobile, Bishop Portier went to France to recruit teachers and raise funds for the new college.
 Portier recruited two priests and four seminarians from France to staff the school.
-A friend of Portier, Cardinal Joseph Fesch, Archbishop of Lyons, was a major benefactor to the fledgling College, donating his philosophical and theological library and various works of art.
+A friend of Portier, Cardinal Joseph Fesch, Archbishop of Lyon, was a major benefactor to the fledgling College, donating his philosophical and theological library and various works of art.
 Pauline Jaricot, founder of the Society of the Propagation of the Faith, donated 38,000 francs, an enormous sum in those days.

 The bishop himself taught theology to the ecclesiastical students, who numbered six the first year.
 Upon his return from France, Portier rented a hotel next to the college grounds and started the first semester on May 1, 1830, with an enrollment of thirty students.
 On July 4 of the same year, the bishop laid the cornerstone of the first permanent building.
 It stood on the site of the present Administration Building and opened for classes in November 1831.
 Spring Hill is the oldest institution of higher education in Alabama and among the oldest colleges in the South.
 It is the third-oldest Jesuit college in the United States.

-In 1836 the governor of Alabama, Clement C. Clay, signed a legislative act that chartered the college and gave it "full power to grant or confer such degree or degrees in the arts and sciences, or in any art or science as are usually granted or conferred by other seminaries of learning in the United States."
-This power was used in the following year, 1837, when four graduates received their degrees.
+In 1836 the governor of Alabama, Clement Comer Clay, signed a legislative act that chartered the college; the following year, four graduates received their degrees.

-The first two presidents of the college were called away to be bishops, one to Dubuque, Iowa (Bishop Mathias Loras), the other to Vincennes, Indiana (Bishop John Stephen Bazin).
-The third president, Father Mauvernay, died after a brief term of office.
-Bishop Portier transferred the college, first to the French Fathers of Mercy, and next to the Congregation of Jesus and Mary, but both groups lacked teaching and administrative experience.
+The first two presidents of the college were called away to be bishops, one to Dubuque, Iowa (Mathias Loras), the other to Vincennes, Indiana (John Stephen Bazin).
+The third president, Mauvernay, died after a brief term of office.
+Portier transferred the college, first to the French Fathers of Mercy, and next to the Congregation of Jesus and Mary, but both groups lacked teaching and administrative experience.